Tchernobill/Confluence/Story/Era 4 - The Boss/Crisis.md

 ## 🔗 Narrative Context

 ### What Came Before (Previous Scene Connections)
-- **From [[The Morning After]]:** Kyr4n agreed to consider helping Zara understand herself; asked for a few days to "figure some stuff out"; secretly needs better control before attempting neural bridge
+- **From [[2109-08-25_06-30 - The Morning After]]:** Kyr4n agreed to consider helping Zara understand herself; asked for a few days to "figure some stuff out"; secretly needs better control before attempting neural bridge
 - **Unresolved Tension:** Will he agree to help her?
 What is he preparing for?
 Can he maintain control during intimate neural work?
 - **Character State:** Zara waiting for his answer; Kyr4n attempting dangerous self-modification; Marcus unaware of specifics; Sedh monitoring closely; Evilisa not wanting to loose any control over Kyr4n